 The C8 and BirAllah blocks cover an aggregate area of approximately 735 thousand acres (gross).
 We have acquired approximately 580 line-kilometers of 2D seismic data and 3,000 square kilometers of 3D seismic data covering portions of our blocks in Mauritania.
-Based on these 2D and 3D seismic programs, we have drilled three successful exploration wells and an appraisal well in Block C8 and what is now the BirAllah block.
+Based on these 2D and 3D seismic programs, we have drilled three successful exploration wells and one appraisal well in Block C8 (now Greater Tortue Ahmeyim) and what is now the BirAllah block.